About Happy Brain Science

 As a member of the International Coach Federation (ICF), she’s excited to offer individual personal & professional coaching.
 She’d love to connect further if you’re interested!

 She also provides significant on-site support for Happy Brain Science.
 From helping Scott prepare for speaking engagements to fulfilling orders of Choose Happiness @ Work, Kim oversees a wide range of systems to keep things running smoothly.

 She’s thrilled to have the opportunity to work 32 hours per week as part of cultivating life/work balance.
 For the “life” part of the equation, she enjoys spending time with family and friends, playing board games, volunteering, and semi-playing the piano (featuring pop hits of the 80’s).

 Kristen Toohill believes that games are powerful tools for organizational development.
 She writes books that use the interactivity and immersion of games to solve issues that face organizations today, such as reducing unconscious bias and learning 21-st century human skills through games.

-She is currently co-authoring with Scott Crabtree a book tentatively titled All Work and Some Play: The Scientific Case for Playing Games at Work, which explores the why and how of play at work.
+She is currently co-authoring with Scott Crabtree a book tentatively titled All Work & Some Play: Future Proof Your Career through Games , which explores the why and how of play at work.
 That book is currently scheduled for launch in March of 2020.